-- 46. WFP will continue to provide conditional and non-conditional food and CBTs to meet the needs of people affected by socio-political instability or natural disasters.
-As contemplated by the regional refugee response plan, deterioration of the political and security situation in the Democratic Republic of the Congo is likely to bring a significant influx of Congolese refugees to Burundi.
-The situation is monitored in close coordination with UNHCR, United Nations Office for the Coordination of Humanitarian Affairs (OCHA) and the United Nations Resident Coordinator.
-Should an influx occur, WFP has the capacity to respond and will work with partners accordingly.
-The ICSP also takes into account the risk of increased repatriations of Burundian refugees.
-A gradual shift from unconditional to conditional relief interventions is envisioned as households become self-reliant. - 47.
+- 45. WFP will continue to provide conditional and non-conditional food and CBTs to meet the needs of people affected by socio-political instability or natural disasters.
+The number of refugees from the Democratic Republic of the Congo may increase as a result of continuous turmoil in eastern parts of their country and a high birth rate among refugees.
+A gradual shift from unconditional to conditional relief interventions is envisioned as households become self-reliant. - 46.
 WFP will support the Ministry of Human Rights, Social Affairs and Gender in developing social safety nets for crisis-affected people; the safety nets will become nationally led in the medium term.
 Implementation of a national strategy for ensuring that the survivors of natural and human-made disasters are included in social safety nets will be guided by a humanitarian action plan.

-Some of the planned safety net interventions include food transfers and CBTs to schools and communities.
-In order to enhance emergency preparedness and response in respect of natural shocks and other disasters, WFP intends to enhance the capacities of national and provincial authorities and communities, through nationally owned food security and nutrition early warning and response systems, with regard to community based early warning systems, food security surveillance and analysis, emergency response, food supply chains and nutrition sensitive CBTs.
+WFP will support and strengthen the national platform for disaster risk reduction and early warning capacities.

-48. This strategic outcome focuses on crisis response.
+47. This strategic outcome focuses on crisis response.

-- 49. The outcome will be achieved through four outputs: - Refugees receive unconditional food and/or cash-based assistance to enable them to meet their basic needs.

-➤ Crisis-affected local populations, internally displaced persons and returnees receive unconditional and/or conditional food and/or cash-based assistance to enable them to meet their basic food needs.

-- Crisis-affected populations, internally displaced persons and returnees receive nutritious food and/or CBTs to meet their basic food and nutrition needs. - Crisis-affected people benefit from strengthened nationally owned emergency preparedness and response mechanisms.
+- 48. The outcome will be achieved through four outputs: - Refugees receive unconditional food and/or cash-based assistance to enable them to meet their basic needs. - Crisis-affected local populations, internally displaced persons and returnees receive unconditional and/or conditional food and/or cash-based assistance to enable them to meet their basic food needs. - Crisis-affected populations, internally displaced persons and returnees receive nutritious food and/or CBTs to meet their basic food and nutrition needs. - Crisis-affected people benefit from strengthened nationally owned emergency preparedness and response mechanisms.